darrenburns/pytest-clarity/README.rst

 License
 -------

-Distributed under the terms of the `MIT`_ license, "pytest-betterdiff" is free and open source software
+Distributed under the terms of the `MIT`_ license, "pytest-chromadiff" is free and open source software

 Issues